 Did you notice that I’ve said nothing regarding sexual sin in the advice I’ve given?
 That’s intentional!
 Most women who have struggled sexually have spent so much time focusing on “sin management” or battling against temptation, that they have neglected cultivating their relationships—with Jesus and with other sisters in the Lord.

-Jesus, not the sin itself, must be the One fixed upon as you seek to walk away from sin!
+Jesus, not the sin itself, must be the one upon whom you fix your gaze as you seek to walk away from sin!

 The second step is to “make no provision for the flesh, to gratify its desires.”
 While cultivating and building up relationships is crucial, especially as a first step, you still need to know how to fight the battle!
 Overcoming sin patterns, including sexual sin, is never something we “happen upon” or coast into.
 No, sin must be intentionally fought as we flee temptations and deal directly with the heart issues from which they are triggered.

 - Identify and then avoid and flee triggers and temptations.
 What are the situations, influences, people, and emotions which seem to weaken your resolve to obey God?
 Is it being alone?
 Watching certain types of entertainment?
 Anger, hunger, loneliness, boredom, and fear can push us to crumble in the face of temptation.
-1 Cor.
-10:13-14 instructs believers to flee temptation as we receive the escape path He provides.
+1 Corinthians 10:13-14 instructs believers to flee temptation as we receive the escape path he provides.
 To run on that path of escape increasingly means we must learn to discern when we are creeping near to sin.
-Ask yourself: What “helps” you to sin, and how can you avoid these influences?
+Ask yourself, “What helps me to sin, and how can I avoid these influences?”

 - Fast from good gifts which are not good for you.
 One common struggle we all have is taking good things from God and then worshipping them—allowing them to mean more to your heart than God himself.
 Are there things that you use or have that, while either enjoyable or useful, are increasingly pulling you into temptation and sin?
 Your smartphone?
 Your laptop?
 Places you are visiting or people you are hanging around with?
 Will fasting from these things be difficult or inconvenient?
 Sure.
 I challenge you to try this.
 Hard as it might be, this may be a necessary step in order to focus your time and attention on Christ and recapture your thought life.

 - Refuse to isolate or hide.
 It’s been said that the power of secret sin is in the secret.
-To “walk in the light” (1 John 1: 1-9) and to “renounce secret and shameful ways” (2 Cor.
-4:1-6) will mean sharing your life and struggles with others.
-This path of obedience (and grace!) flows from what I already said (above) about cultivating authentic relationships.
+To “walk in the light” (1 John 1: 1-9) and to “renounce secret and shameful ways” (2 Corinthians 4:1-6) will mean sharing your life and struggles with others.
+This path of obedience (and grace!) flows from what I said above about cultivating authentic relationships.

-These initial steps, walked out day by day, little by little, over a lifetime, WILL lead you increasingly into the spacious freedom which is ours through Jesus Christ.
+These initial steps, walked out day by day, little by little, over a lifetime, will lead you increasingly into the spacious freedom which is ours through Jesus Christ.
 All of this is waiting for you.
-May you find in Jesus the humility to run to him—or, be carried to him by others who know you—in order to discover the life you really want.
+May you find in Jesus the humility to run to him—or be carried to him by others who know you—in order to discover the life you really want.